bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 {: #table-accessory-category-values title="Accessory Category Values"}

 # Firmware Updates
-The accessory SHOULD have firmware that is updatable by the owner.
+The accessory SHOULD have a mechanism for the manufacturer to provide firmware updates.

 ## Backwards Compatibility